 I didn’t stop with dishcloths.
 I went on to make my sister a set of hot pads and a scrubbie as well.

 I have also included a tip on how to edge your work.
-Edging was the was the hardest part for me to learn.
+Edging was the hardest part for me to learn.

 Learning how to edge took many Google and YouTube searches to figure it out.